 Theory/Aural Skills: A streamed program catering for students at various levels (placement is based on a short entry exam).
 In groups of 10-15, students receive 30min of music theory and 30min of aural skills tuition per week.
 MDP students who successfully complete this program may be offered credit towards a Bachelor of Music degree at ANU.

-- Chamber Music and Choir (Vocal Fry): Each semester our excellent ensemble tutors work with different ensembles (an example list is given below).
-When requesting admission to this program, students will be asked for their top 3 choices of ensembles which are expected to be available for the coming semester.
-Ensemble availability is subject to enrolment.
+- Chamber Music and Choir (Vocal Fry): Each semester our excellent ensemble tutors work with different ensembles.
+Students may request a particular ensemble, and all efforts will be made to accommodate them, however ensemble availability is subject to enrolment.
 All students must take individual lessons on their instrument (signed letter from private teacher is required by the 3rd week of rehearsals).
 Ensembles have multiple opportunities for performances each semester, both at ANU and throughout the ACT (including regular performances at embassies).

 All Open School of Music students may apply for a library card, which entitles them to borrowing rights at the Art & Music Library located within the School of Art.